Teebusch/presentations/README.md

 At the end of the workshop you will have a functioning AR app that will be hosted on the internet.

 This course is for anyone who wants to take their first steps with creating augmented reality experiences.
 It will be beginner-friendly.
 Most of the code we write will be relatively simple HTML and JavaScript.
 You do not need experience with HTML or JavaScript, but some programming experience is highly recommended.

-The code for this workshop lives [in its own repository](https://github.com/Teebusch/arworkshop).
-The workshop uses [this repl.it](https://repl.it/@Teebusch/arworkshop).
-There are a handful of [slides on Google Docs](https://docs.google.com/presentation/d/1w6RXi930NecEbSmyv7L5u3LIiuqUiUfcP-Kfew72AvU/edit?usp=sharing).

 ---